lindsey-ching/test-Spatial-Transcriptomics-Processing-Pipeline/README.md

 1. Pipeline with Domain Detection: https://codeocean.allenneuraldynamics.org/capsule/5774767/tree
 2. Pipeline without Domain Detection: https://codeocean.allenneuraldynamics.org/capsule/2025724/tree

+## Running the Pipeline

+- The pipeline can be executed directly within Code Ocean through the web interface or via the Code Ocean API.
+All dependencies are pre-installed in the containerized environment, eliminating setup complexity.
+- Each step can be run independently if intermediate files are available
+- This workflow can be run on one or more sections.

 ## Configuration

 All pipeline parameters are centralized in `params.json`.
 Key parameter categories include: